AntigenPlus/ap-docs/upgrades.md

 ## Database migrations

-If you are upgrading from Antigen Plus 7.5 or earlier, then your database will need to be converted manually by Antigen Plus.
+If you are upgrading from Antigen Plus 7.5 or earlier, then your database will need to be converted manually by our staff.
 Contact [customerservice@antigenplus.com](mailto:customerservice@antigenplus.com) for help planning your upgrade.